-This map was created using American Community Survey data estimates from 2013.
+This map was created using Census Bureau Data from the 2020 Census.
 It considers household population in each block group.
 In addition, it considers "100% poverty line" as the cutoff value to specify low-income households.
 The map shows the percentage of households below the poverty line within each block group to the whole household population of that block group.
-There are 2 block groups in the MPO area that don't have households but group quarters (shown in grey)
+There are 2 block groups in the MPO area that don't have households but group quarters (shown in grey).